atlassian/1time/README.md

 ![img.png](docs/img/clocks-synced.png)

-The current TOTP for the prover is what the server sees on the middle of the window, since it now accepts TOTPs from 3 time windows; current window, the previous and the next.
+The current TOTP for the prover is what the server sees in the middle of the window, since it now accepts TOTPs from 3 time windows; current window, the previous and the next.

 But when the prover's clock is delayed relative to the verifiers, this is what it would look like: